divyankkarolia97/to_do_list/README.md

 # to_do_list

 HOST LINK : <a href="http://taxi-driver-snake-76274.bitballoon.com/">to_do_list</a>

 Note : Download the repository and fire up the "index.html" file.

 (App is made with ES6 standards and hence is supported on all modern browsers.
-Tested_on:Chrome,Firefox)
+Tested_on:Chrome, Firefox, Edge)

 The to_do_list is mobile responsive and can function like a breeze on all screen size.